 Now that you have the basics, here is a closer look at what these differences (and similarities) mean for your actual riding/training experience.

 To put it simply, the footprint is how much space your bike will take up in a room, and for the most part this shape and style of indoor cycling bike is pretty consistent from brand to brand.
-Both models come in right around the 4 feet by 2 feet mark.
+The Schwinn model should occupy a little less space than the Peloton though, as it’s about 2.8″ wider and heavier.

 In its earlier guise (the discontinued IC3) the biggest stumbling block that Schwinn had was the fact that it was running friction resistance instead of magnetic.
 At present, that game has changed, as the brand was able to deliver a magnetic resistance system in a more affordable and entry-level indoor cycle.
 The Schwinn also runs a heavier flywheel than its competitor, which in turn creates an extra smooth ride and higher range of max resistance.